 Okay so we are going to break down the Camber's for you from the easiest to ride "looser" profiles to the most aggressive to ride with the ultimate edge to edge response.

 Reverse Camber, Rocker, Banana

 Reverse camber is the easiest profile to learn to snowboard on and is a great choice for beginner to intermediate riders.
 The raised contact points of the reverse camber profile means the board turns with little effort and catching an edge is near to impossible.
 Reverse camber boards are also great for those who love a "looser" surfy riding feel.
 For all those playful riders that love to butter and learn on snow tricks reverse camber is for you.
-Reverse camber is also really fun in powder as the raised contact points help with float.
+Reverse camber is also really fun in powder as the raised contact points help with float in deeper snow.

 Flat Camber, Flat Top

 Flat camber is great for those who want a little more control then reverse camber but don't want quite the aggression of traditional camber.
 This is a great option for cruizy riding that still performs with stability.
 Beginners to intermediate riders will enjoy this camber, as well as park rats due to the flat surface being great for locking onto rails and catch free sliding .

 Flying V, Hybrid Camber, V rocker